dhthwy/r/README.md

 Doing the same thing over and over again with the same result but expecting different results is the definition of stupidity.

 Maybe that's another reason why I feel so retarded: Hope from the heart would love to fix it, but my brain knows I'll just get the same result.

+Unfortunately 'same thing' is actually a very general net.
+Not like something that could simply be tweaked or simply changed.

+'We don't know what we don't know.'

+I'd absolutely love to get my head screwed on correctly.
+It's not what I want or need that's the issue.
 "

 ---